As a presenter you want your audience's attention on you. It's your presentation after all.

 Use Charts.
 On the subject of charts, try to use them when they help you to tell your story or hit your points.
 Be alert to information overload with any graph or figure that you use in your presentation.
 And try to use a graph format that works with the information you are showing in the presentation.

-Pick a font and font size.
+Pick a Font and Font Size.
 Your choice of font and font size for your presentation might well be made for you by your corporate guidelines.
 That's the case with many corporate presentations.
 If that's the case, just make sure that you restrict your choice of fonts to one or two in any single presentation.
 Any more and it all starts to look a bit messy.
 Use a font that's readable when your slide presentation is projected onto a screen.
 That will probably be a sans-serif font.
 In terms of font size, a size 30 font is likely to be readable from a distance…any smaller and your audience might struggle.
+This is another presentation design choice that you can't afford to overlook.

 Managing your presentation visuals is critical.
 You want to use your work again and again–when needed.
 But you also want to add to your content, borrow from your colleagues or introduce new ideas quickly and easily.

-This presentation slide design approach should help you.
+With the right presentation design choices, this presentation slide approach should help you.

 You can always discuss how more effective presentation design management can help your audiences.